rabmach/debola/README.md

 ![Openbox desktop on Debian](https://madcarters.com/images/alanordic.jpg)

-This setup is great for older machines (say, an HP EliteBook 8440p) or low-spec models and is smokin' on newer hardware (a Lenovo p53s, maybe).
+This setup is great for old(er) machines (say, an HP EliteBook 8440p) or low-spec models and is smokin' on newer hardware (a Lenovo p53s, maybe, which is getting a little old).
 It has been reliable and functional for (me, others) for a long time.
-It's out of the way, light, fast, boring - no whiz-bang at all other than handy; no ricing, or, whatever.
+It's out of the way, light, fast, boring, sane - no whiz-bang at all other than handy; no ricing, or, whatever.
 I am not even sure what that is.
 It's pretty, though, and X11.
 Also uses the fastcompmgr compositor.

+## Boring and Reliable
+So boring.
+It's just there all the time working and doing.
+All the time.
+It's like in a relationship where you never argue, at all, not even a little.
+That's weird, right?
+Debian, man, it's always right there saying, "Yes, of course!" to your chaos.

+And Openbox.
+Sit DOWN, son.
+It's already your favorite, you just don't know it, yet.
+Clone the repo, ./restore.sh, use it a day.
+Try to be cool.

 # Basic Applications, whatnot